 SwissWatchExpo sells some seriously pricey timepieces.
 However, despite the high cost, there's not a lot of purchase information involved.
 That is, unlike LifterLMS, people probably already know exactly which watch they want.

-That's why SwissWatchExpo opts to use their popup cart notice to offer a discount and free shipping, as well as add an urgent 15-minute countdown timer for shoppers to take advantage of the deal:
+That's why SwissWatchExpo opts to use their cart popup notice to offer a discount and free shipping, as well as add an urgent

 6. Eye Love